-It’s by the superior gluteal nerve.
+It’s supplied by the superior gluteal nerve.

 It abducts the hip joint and keeps the extended position of the knee joint via the iliotibial tract.

 Morphologically, the tensor fasciae latae is a muscle of the gluteal region that has migrated on the lateral aspect of the thigh during the course of development but keeps its Nerve Supply.
-It’s provided by the superior gluteal nerve- the nerve of gluteal region.
+It’s supplied by the superior gluteal nerve- the nerve of gluteal region.